Chastity belt: Historical usage

 Excerpt from by Jonas E. Heyser.

 Gregory the Great, Alcuin of York, Bernard of Clairvaux, and Nicholas Gorranus all made passing references to "chastity belts" within their exhortatory and public discourses, but meant this in a figurative or metaphorical sense within their historical context.

 The first detailed actual mention of what could be interpreted as "chastity belts" in the West is in Konrad Kyeser von Eichstätt's Bellifortis (1405), which describes the military technology of the era.
 The book includes a drawing that is accompanied by the Latin text: "Est florentinarum hoc bracile dominarum ferreum et durum ab antea sic reseratum." ("These are hard iron breeches of Florentine women which are closed at the front.")
 The belt in this drawing is described by Dingwall as "both clumsy and heavy", having "little in common with the later models which served the same use".
 The Bellifortis account is not supported by any additional concrete evidence or corroborating documents.
 Polidoro argues that Kyeser's references are meant to be humorous or ironic, and that Dingwall's accounts of the use of chastity belts by a few rich men in the 16th and 17th centuries to ensure the faithfulness of their often much younger wives should be treated critically, because of the absence of actual artifacts of this nature from the historical period in question, and his lack of access to more detailed contemporary historical records.

-In 1889, a leather-and-iron belt was found by Anton Pachinger—a German collector of antiquities—in Linz, Austria, in a grave on a skeleton of a young woman.
+In 1889, a leather-and-iron belt was found by Anton Pachinger—an Austrian collector of antiquities—in Linz, Austria, in a grave on a skeleton of a young woman.
 The woman was reportedly buried in the 16th century.
 Pachinger, however, could not find any record of the woman's burial in the town archives.
 The belt itself, along with most of the rest of Pachinger's collection, were lost during the chaotic aftermath of World War I.